millelog/finger-chopsticks/README.md

 - Animated moves for better visibility (of your imminent defeat)
 - Responsive design for both desktop and mobile play (lose anywhere, anytime!)

+## Live Demo

+You can try out the game at: https://chopsticks.loganmiller.dev

 ## Tech Stack

 - SvelteKit